KevinKuntz255/GG2R/README.md

 ## Kits
 Scout's Kit Is finished

-Soldier's kit has 2 weappons Left
+Soldier's kit Is finished

-Pyro's kit has 3 weapons Left
+Pyro's kit has 2 weapons Left

 Demo's kit has 5 weapons left